 Student dissertations

 There are a number of dissertations written by students about student housing coops, often but not always reflecting their own experiences living in them.
-The dissertations below are posted with the author's permission.
+The dissertations below are shared with the author's permission.
 If you want to share your dissertation here, please get in touch.

 Newhouse, M. (2022) "Gendered Experiences of Edinburgh Student Housing Co-operative: Bringing Horizontal Co-operatives closer to true non-hierarchical Organising."
 Unpublished MSc Dissertation, University of Edinburgh.